jgraham0325/land-register-api-docs/docs/api-documentation/V0.2/index.md

 {: .govuk-heading-m}

 Json Web Token (JWT) is an open standard for exchanging information securely.
-The entities of street manager exchange information using JWTs and resources of the street manager API require that a JWT be provided as part of the request.
+The entities of Street Manager exchange information using JWTs and resources of the Street Manager API require that a JWT be provided as part of the request.
 {: .govuk-body}